July 17, 2019 8 min read

 Each fragrance helps you stand out from a crowd.

-Let us see how Habibi has integrated orange blossom perfume into various versions.
+Let us see how Habibi has integrated orange blossom perfume into our first launched fragrance:

 This perfume for Her carries the top notes of